Documentation Index

 Before confirming, the widget displays:

-• The estimated fees (gas fee on the source chain + deBridge protocol fee)
+- The estimated fees (gas on source chain + deBridge protocol fee)

 Connect your source wallet